-Applicability
+2. Applicability

-The above mentioned utilisation of (extended) functional size measurement is for budgeting purposes.
+The above mentioned utilisation of (extended) functional size measurement is not only for estimation purposes.
 Estimation, in a simplified form, is done by multiplying the result of the sizing with performance indicators like productivity rate (effort per unit) or cost per unit.
 Within release management functional size measurement can play a crucial role.
 Once the budget is agreed upon, the amount of functionality that can be produced within that budget is easy to calculate.
 In other words, the amount of functionality can be calculated by dividing the budget by the same performance indicators.
 When the size of required functionality (enhancements) for the release is known, this size can be matched with the calculated size.
 If necessary the principal can select the functionality based on priority and fit within budget or can look for additional budget.
+Approaches like "Southern Scope" [3] use this principle.
+Other approaches that require this type of measurement are Quality Tailor-Made [4] and Evolutionary Project Management [5].

 Last but not least one must not forget performance measurement.
-Not only to measure the performance of one's own organisation but also to measure the performance of the supplier's organisation.
+Using a standard measurement method and corresponding unit gives transparency in performance.
+Not only the performance of one's own organisation but also to measure the performance of the supplier's organisation.
 This is especially important in maintenance situations because of the trend towards outsourcing this activity.

 One has to keep in mind that functional size measurement is an aid in managing a(n enhancement) project.
 The estimations based on FPA or CFFP should be looked at critically and have to judged in conjunction with the project specific circumstances.
-This is shown in the measurement model (figure 1).
+This is shown in the measurement model figure 1 - measurement model criteria for transposing into measures.
+All components are input for project budget and planning.
+By prefer estimates are made based on organisations own performance rates but when these rates are not available, rates provided by third parties can be used.
+Very useful are the project delivery rates (productivity rates) of the International Software Benchmarking Standards Group (ISBSG) [6].
+This "not for profit" organisation provides rates based on a project database with over 2,000 projects from many countries, many branches and various development platforms.